greydongilmore/operating_system_installs_mods/wsl_docs/WSL2.md

     * [Ubuntu](https://www.microsoft.com/en-ca/p/ubuntu/9nblggh4msv6?rtc=1&activetab=pivot:overviewtab)
     * [Debian](https://www.microsoft.com/en-ca/p/debian/9msvkqc78pk6?rtc=1&activetab=pivot:overviewtab)

-2. From the distro's page, select "Get".
+2. From the distro's page, select __Get__

-3. To complete the initialization of your newly installed distro, launch a new instance by searching in the Start menu and launching the distro.
+3. To complete the initialization of your newly installed distro, launch a new instance by searching in the Start menu and launching the distro

-4. The first time a newly installed distro runs, a Console window will open, and you'll be asked to wait for a minute or two for the installation to complete.
+4. The first time a newly installed distro runs, a Console window will open, and you'll be asked to wait for a minute or two for the installation to complete

-5. Once installation is complete, you will be prompted to create a new user account (and its password).
+5. Once installation is complete, you will be prompted to create a new user account (and its password)

 6. Most distros ship with an empty/minimal package catalog.
-I strongly recommend regularly updating your package catalog, and upgrading your installed packages using your distro's preferred package manager.
+You should regularly be updating your package catalog, and upgrading your installed packages using your distro's preferred package manager

       ```console
-      sudo apt update && sudo apt upgrade
+      sudo apt-get update && sudo apt-get upgrade
       ```